EricFromCanada/byte-bucket/README.rst

   soft wrap text, and setting the page guide to 80 characters.

 `Lasso codeless language module`_
-   Language module for BBEdit and TextWrangler for Lasso files.
-Finds both 8- and 9-style type and function definitions, plus elements not supported by the current BBEdit module such as ticked strings, tag literals, and variables.
+   Language module for BBEdit and TextWrangler which adds both Lasso 8- and 9-style type and function names to the function menu, and highlights elements not supported by the current BBEdit language module such as ticked strings, tag literals, and variables.

 `Apache 2.4 Configuration codeless language module`_
    Update of John Gruber's `Apache Configuration Language Module`_ to include